-Golf Grip (Diameter) Size
+1) Golf Grip (Outer Diameter) Size

 Golf grips come in 6 different diameter sizes: Standard, Midsize, Oversize/Jumbo, Undersize, and Junior.
 Every manufacture has a slightly different definition of diameter sizing, but in general Standard grips are around 1" in diameter.
 Midsize and Oversize/Jumbo grips can vary quite a bit, but in general will range around 1.2" to 1.4" in diameter.
 A standard method of measuring diameter will typically be 5cm below the butt end of the grip (usually where the upper hand wrist aligns with the grip).
 Similarly, Undersize and Junior grips will fall below 1" in diameter, sometimes nearing 0.8" or below.
 Because hands (and fingers) come in different shapes and sizes, it's important to try holding an installed grip before committing to changing the size of your golf grips for your entire set.

-Golf Grips Styles & Traction
+2) Golf Grips Styles

 Golf Grips come in many different styles but pretty much fall into one of these categories: Velvet style, One-Piece style, Wrap style and Hybrid style.
 The Velvet style grip was made popular by Golf Pride's flagship Tour Velvet collection, which features small repeating patterns of crosses which provide a light texture traction for control without sacrificing feel.
 The One-Piece style of grip was made popular more recently with styles like the Winn Dri-tac and Golf Pride CP2 Pro, which feature a light texture to help provide visually enhancing patters and non-slip gripping.
 The Wrap style is a simulated 1-piece style but using a wrap design.
 The Winn Excel is a popular wrap style grip, as well as the Golf Pride Tour Wrap and Jumbomax Wrap grips.
 The Hybrid style is a newer more modern style that utilizes 2 or more different materials.
 The Golf Pride New Decade Multicompound is one of the most notable Hybrid grips, which use a softer rubber for the lower hand and cord (for traction) in the upper hand.

-Golf Grip Feel
+3) Golf Grip Feel

 Most golf grips will fall into one of three "feel" categories: Soft, Medium, and Firm.
 Feel is mostly a personal preference.
 But if you prefer a soft grip, it's important to select a grip that has a stable core and will produce minimal torque so there is no twisting during the swing.
 The Golf Pride CP2 grips address this with a stabilizing inner core, as does the IOMIC Moebius LTC ("Low Torque Core") grips.
 If you prefer a firmer feel, many cord grips and velvet-style grips will provide this along with sharper feedback.

 That's what we're here for!
 Please contact us so we can find out more about your game, and what type of golf grips would work best for you.

-What is the difference between 58R and 60R grips?
 Both are considered standard sizes and most people consider the difference to be rather insignificant.
 Some grips only come in the 60R standard size.
-If you install the 58R grip on a 60R, it will be very slightly bigger (1/32") but most people cannot tell the difference.
+If you install the 58R grip on a 60R, it will be very slightly bigger (1/32") but most players cannot tell the difference.

 All bubble grips are designed to have the same outer diameter as a standard grip.
 This means that uninstalled, a bubble grip will look identical to a standard grip.
 The only difference between the two is the thickness and feel of the grip.
 The material of a bubble grip is much thinner and softer than a regular grip and will be able to stretch onto the bubble shaft with the use of a special tool (hint: see next question).

 No. A bubble grip can ONLY be installed with a special bubble grip installer tool, such as the Ultimate Grip Installer.
-Because bubble grips are meant to be stretched onto the shaft, they will not be properly installed if you try to push it onto the shaft the same way as a regular grip.
+Because bubble grips are meant to be stretched onto the shaft, they will not be properly installed if you try to push or slide it onto the shaft the same way as a regular grip.

-What's the difference between ribbed and round grips?
-From the outside, both round and ribbed grips lookidentical.
-However, on the inside of a ribbed grip there is a small ridge that runs the length of the inside of the grip.
+From the outside, both round and ribbed grips look identical.
+However, on the inside there is a small ridge that runs the length of the inside of the grip.
 Only after a ribbed grip is properly installed will you be able to feel the ridge.
 When you address the golf ball with your club, you'll be able to feel this rib in your upper hand.
 Some golfers benefit from this as a reminder of proper hand/finger placement on the club.
 A round grip, of course, does not have this ridge.